holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

     #[zome_fn("hc_public")]
 ```

 The function `hello_holo` takes no arguments and returns a Holochain result type.
-We're also telling Holochain that if the result is `Ok` then it will contain a string.
+We're also telling Holochain that if the result is `Ok`, it will contain a string.

 Start the function: